Skip to Content

 Instructions

-5. Add soy sauce, sugar, and soup, rice and water chestnuts.
+4. Add soy sauce, sugar, and soup, rice, salt and pepper, and water chestnuts.
 Mix till well blended.

 Nutrition Information: